British Columbia Home Flipping Tax

 The tax is calculated by multiplying your net taxable income by your tax rate.
 Net taxable income is your taxable income minus the primary residence deduction.
 Taxable income is calculated as your proceeds from the sale of the property minus the cost to acquire the property and any eligible costs paid or payable by you to improve the property while you own it.

-The tax rate is 20% of income earned from a property sold within 365 days.
+The tax rate is 20% of the income earned from a property sold within 365 days.
 After 730 days, the tax no longer applies.

 Exemptions